benwiley4000/incognitobook/README.md

 # incognitobook
-Open all external Facebook links in an Incognito window.
+Browser extension to open all external Facebook links in an Incognito window.

 TODO:
 * Make it work in Firefox